 With 476 calories per order, this roll is higher in calories than most, but it's loaded with substantial portions of raw fish, so most of those calories are the good kind.
 For a superior Rainbow Roll, ask the sushi chef to make it with real crab.
 They may charge a bit more, but the flavor punch and extra flab-frying protein make it a worthy upgrade.
 Looking to slim down?
 Pair this roll with an order of steamed edamame and call it a day.
 A second roll would push you far beyond the reasonable amount of calories for a single meal.

 A heap of onions and peppers is a plus, but to keep this sizzling skillet from breaking the caloric bank, skip the cheese and the sour cream—it will save you 300 calories and 15 grams of fat.
 To slice additional calories, just use one of the tortillas and stuff it full.
-Stash the rest in your fridge and use them to make breakfast burritos, filled with eggs (one of these 30 Best Foods for 6-Pack Abs), veggies, black beans, and salsa.
+Stash the rest in your fridge and use them to make breakfast burritos, filled with eggs (one of these foods for 6-pack abs), veggies, black beans, and salsa.

 Friends don't let friends order nachos.
-Those cheesy, beefy, crispy nuggets of Latin love aren't even traditional Mexican fare; they were invented to appease the palates of American tourists.
-Plus, an order of nachos amounts to 1,000+ calories before you even dig into the rest of your order.
+Sadly, an order of nachos amounts to 1,000+ calories before you even dig into the rest of your order.